VictorCazanave/svg-maps/packages/nigeria/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-blue.svg)](https://creativecommons.org/licenses/by/4.0/)

-Contains all 36 states of the Federal Republic of Nigeria(including the FCT):
+Contains all the states of Nigeria:
 * Abia
 * Adamawa
 * Akwa Ibom